veracruz-project/veracruz-examples/i-poc/README.md

 # WIP:

 * Iotex Video App
-  * Object detection wasm application is WIP
-  * Cryptography inside the enclave is still WIP
   * Documentation of how to implement an application that can be compiled to wasm and deployable on Veracruz

 # Possible future enhancements